simark/documentation/en/Developer/Write_config_files.md

 If Fivefilters tool doesn't work correctly, take a look at the source (Ctrl + U on Firefox and Chromium).
 Search for your content and get the `class` or the `id` attribute of the area containing what you want.

-Once you've got the id or class, you can write for example one or another of these lines :
+Once you've got the id or class, you can write for example one or another of these lines:

 ```
 body: //div[@class='myclass']
 body: //div[@id='myid']
 ```

 Then, test you file.
-If you got the right content but you want to strip unnecessary parts, do :
+If you got the right content but you want to strip unnecessary parts, do:

 ```
 strip: //div[@class='hidden']